paulross/xmlwriter/README.md

 <a name="Documentation"></a>
 ## Documentation

-I got this started with commit b41afc0414a7157c1dbc42819181b1cb9b9b0fad.
-It is a bit fiddly to set up.
+I got this started with commit [b41afc0](https://github.com/paulross/xmlwriter/commit/b41afc0414a7157c1dbc42819181b1cb9b9b0fad).
+It is a bit fiddly to set up and is not entirely complete yet, it does illustrate what is possible however.
 Migrating the documentation across from Python strings to C strings is a bit tedious but perhaps this could be automated.
 Possibly the C documentation strings should go in their own header file to reduce the clutter.